sib-swiss/NGS-variants-training/docs/day2/filtering_evaluation.md

 #### Splitting SNPs and INDELs

 First, filtering thresholds are usually different for SNPs and INDELs.
+Therefore, we will split `trio.vcf` into two vcfs, one containg only SNPs, and one containing only INDELs.
 You can extract all the SNP records in our trio vcf like this:

 ```sh
 cd ~/workdir